charanreddy705/Sql-Retail-sales-p1/README.md

 **Level**: Beginner
 **Database**: `p1_retail_db`

 This project is designed to demonstrate SQL skills and techniques typically used by data analysts to explore, clean, and analyze retail sales data.
 The project involves setting up a retail sales database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
-This project is ideal for those who are starting their journey in data analysis and want to build a solid foundation in SQL.
+This project is ideal for individuals starting their data analysis journey and seeking to establish a solid foundation in SQL.

 ## Objectives